NicolaNauwynck/StayOverview/README.md

 ```
 /
   /doc            technical documentation about the use of this API
-  /src            sample source code to call this API
+  /src            sample source code to call this API (coming soon)
 ```

 ## More information